Nags Head Fishing

 - (252) 255-1501

 With its mantra of Fishing, Family and Fun, Jennette’s Pier offers something for everyone.
 There’s world-class fishing, unique educational programs and excellent opportunities for sightseeing from the 1,000-foot-long fishing pier, which was re-opened in 2011 after a complete renovation.
-In the past two seasons, anglers have caught plenty of cobia, big bull red drum, puppy drum, speckled trout, gray trout, monster bluefish, tailor blues, Spanish mackerel, king mackerel, sea mullet, flounder, a dolphin fish (mahi mahi) and more.
+In the past three seasons, anglers have caught plenty of cobia, big bull red drum, puppy drum, speckled trout, gray trout, monster bluefish, tailor blues, Spanish mackerel, king mackerel, sea mullet, flounder, a dolphin fish (mahi mahi) and more.

 Jennette’s Pier is a state-of-the-art educational center and features wide, clean public beaches, free parking and a bath house with outdoor showers.
 The pier is open year round.